Skip to content

 environment:on_stop

-Stopping the environment can be performed using the on_stop keyword defined in the environment.
-It declares another job that is executed to stop the environment.
+Environment stop can be performed using the on_stop keyword defined in the environment.
+It declares another job that runs to stop the environment.

 Keyword type: Job keyword.